PhamMinhHaiAu-12035071/eiga-movie-app/memory-bank/activeContext.md

 3. **Code Generation**: Heavily relying on code generation for immutable models, JSON serialization, routing, and dependency injection, which impacts the development workflow.

+4. **API Integration**: Need to design robust movie data fetching and caching strategies for optimal performance.

 ### Design Considerations
 1. **Responsive Design**: Ensuring the UI works well on various device sizes using flutter_screenutil.